shreyajainnx09/Platform-enhanced-game/README.md

 `Python-Platformer` asset pack.
-This package contains the working game code (`tutorial.py`) plus every asset it needs, cloned directly from: https://github.com/techwithtim/Python-Platformer
+This package contains the working game code (`tutorial.py`) plus every asset it needs, cloned directly from: https://github.com/techwithtim/Python-Platformer but more levels are added and the game is improved

 ## Setup